Indigenous fashion of the Americas: Controversy

-Non-Native fashion designers had generated controversary by cultural misappropriation of Indigenous designs and other intellectual property.
+Non-Native fashion designers have generated controversy by cultural misappropriation of Indigenous designs and other intellectual property.
 Environmentalists have also targeted some Native designers, especially Inuit, who use fur in their clothing and adornment.

 In 1991, D’Arcy J. Moses (Pehdzeh Ki), whose bold colors and designs featuring beaver and other furs were carried in high-end retail stores like Holt Renfrew, Neiman Marcus and Saks Fifth Avenue, signed a contract with the Fur Council of Canada to help them improve their image, drawing anger from anti-fur activists.
 While the contract provided a steady income, the controversy created a distraction from his work.

 In 2017, Parisian designer Christian Louboutin drew criticism for paying Yucatec Maya artisans only 238 pesos (around $13 US) each for bags he sold for around $28,000 pesos (equivalent to $1,550 US).
 The controversy was sparked when activists called out Louboutin for exploiting the artisans.
 He paid for all of their materials and paid the workers 478 pesos per day for 6 hours of work, which compares to the average Mexican salary in the region of 80 pesos for 8 hours of work per day.
 The artisans were thankful for the work and the monies they received, but Louboutin's firm pulled the page advertising the bags from his website.
 That same year, the Peruvian textile company Kuna withdrew a collection after complaints that the company had misappropriated kené designs from the Shipibo-Conibo people.
 The controversy motivated Congresswoman Tania Pariona Tarqui to introduce legislation to protect the cultural heritage and symbols of Indigenous communities in Peru.